uoftcprg/pokerkit/docs/source/interact.rst

 -----------------------

 Two things are crucial when defining a poker game variant.
 The first is limit, which dictates the betting amounts throughout the game.
-The second is the definition.
-These contain various rules throughout the game such as street and betting structure.
+The second is the definition, which contains various rules throughout the game such as street and betting structure.

 Poker Limits